Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 - 99.9% purity IPA

 Isopropyl alcohol (rubbing alcohol) is a common ingredient in thermal printer cleaning pens and thermal printer cleaning cards.
-You can apply it directly to your printheads using a lint-free cloth or with rubbing alcohol swabs or pads.
+You can apply it directly to your printheads using a lint-free cloth, ear stick, or rubbing alcohol swabs or pads.

-We strongly recommend that you use a solution with a high alcohol percentage (ideally 99.9%).
-You can purchase 99.9% isopropyl alcohol online.
-Keep in mind that isopropyl alcohol and water are the only liquids that can be applied directly to printheads.
+We strongly recommend using a solution with a high alcohol percentage (ideally 99.9%).
+Remember that isopropyl alcohol and water are the only liquids you can apply directly to printheads.

 Isopropyl alcohol dissolves the residue left on thermal printheads.
-Unlike other cleaners, it does not leave any trace chemicals behind.
-It also evaporates quickly.
+Unlike other cleaners, it does not leave any trace chemicals behind, and it also evaporates quickly.
 As such, it causes little to no interruption.

 Step 1: Apply Isopropyl Alcohol to an Applicator

 You may wipe or swab isopropyl alcohol onto your printheads.
-These Eurow Microfiber Cleaning Clothes work well.
+The Eurow Microfiber Cleaning Clothes work well.

 You can also purchase lint-free foam cleaning swabs, such as these rectangular ones by Wellgler’s.

 Another option is to use 99.9% isopropyl alcohol-soaked technical prep pads.
-You can purchase a box of 40 for no more than $20 (check price here) on Amazon.
+You can purchase a box of 40 for no more than $20 on Amazon.

 Soak the applicator of your choice in high-purity rubbing alcohol.